A decent rock bivvy makes for a comfortable night on Waterfall Flat. Photo: Sam Harrison

 Sam Harrison

 Sam Harrison is a chocolate addict who tramps on the side.
-When he’s not in the bush he can be found pushing paper for the Department of Conservation in Te Whanganui-a-Tara.
+When he’s not in the bush he can be found pushing paper for a government department in Te Whanganui-a-Tara.
 Sam graduated from the University of Otago in 2021 with a Bachelor of Law, a Bachelor of Arts, a large student loan and a love of all things tramping.
-He is easily identified in the hills by his oversized camera and his distinctive knack for finding type 2 fun.
+He is easily identified in the hills by his oversized camera and his distinctive knack for finding type II fun.

 More From March 2023